fabiocozzolino/fabiocozzolino.github.io/_posts/2019-02-10-update-latest-xamarin.forms-version.md

   - .NET
   - Xamarin
 ---
 Recently, I decided to upgrade my TitiusLabs.Xamarin library to the latest version of Xamarin.Forms and to .NET Standard 2.0.
-Here a small guide you need to complete to same path
+Here a small guide you need to follow if you want to upgrade your project from a very old version.

-First of all, you need to be sure to have the right .NET Core version installed so, go to the [download page](https://dotnet.microsoft.com/download) and install it!
+First of all, you need to be sure to have the right .NET Core version installed so, if not, go to the [download page](https://dotnet.microsoft.com/download) and install it!

 # Just few steps